shingieuihos/Ec2-WebApp-Deployment/README.md

 * An SSH client (e.g., Terminal on macOS/Linux, PuTTY on Windows).
 * A web application (in my case, a website packaged as a zip file).
 * AWS Region and Availability Zone: (Specify the region and AZ)
+* Lugx Gaming Website Template (Website or webapp files of your choice)

 Steps
 1. Connect to the EC2 Instance via SSH